 5. Sample delicious local food

-Italy is world-renowned for its food, and northern Italy offers endless opportunities to indulge in some of the country’s most famous flavours.
+Italy is world-renowned for its food, and Northern Italy offers endless opportunities to indulge in some of the country’s most famous flavours.

-For pasta lovers, there’s nothing quite like rolling up your sleeves in a cooking class to make fresh tagliatelle or ravioli, paired with a rich ragù sauce.
+For pasta lovers, there’s nothing quite like rolling up your sleeves at a cooking class to make fresh tagliatelle or ravioli, paired with a rich ragù sauce.
 You’ll find plenty of workshops where chefs share their secrets for creating authentic dishes.

 Italy’s culinary delights make every meal an experience, and there’s no better way to connect with its heritage than through its iconic dishes.